MrWolfZ/Conqueror/README.md

 ### CQS

+- for .NET 6 add analyzer that ensures the `ConfigurePipeline` method is present on all handlers with pipeline configuration interface (including code fix)
+- rename `CommandHandlerMetadata` to `CommandHandlerRegistration` and make it public in the abstractions to allow external libraries to use it for server transports
+  - same for queries
+- add tests for handlers that throw exceptions to assert contexts are properly cleared
 - expose command/query and conqueror context objects directly on middleware contexts
-- pass through custom interface extra methods to backing instance
-- for .NET 6 add analyzer that ensures the `ConfigurePipeline` method is present on all handlers with pipeline configuration interface (including code fix)
+- allow registering all custom interfaces in assembly as clients with `AddConquerorCommandClientsFromAssembly(Assembly assembly, Action<ICommandPipelineBuilder> configurePipeline)`

+#### CQS middleware

+- create projects for common middlewares, e.g.
+  - `Conqueror.CQS.Middleware.Timeout`
+  - `Conqueror.CQS.Middleware.Retry`

 #### CQS ASP Core

+- rename libraries to `Conqueror.CQS.Transport.Http.Client` and `Conqueror.CQS.Transport.Http.Server.AspNetCore`
 - delegate route path creation to service
+  - in config for client middleware allow setting path convention
+    - instruct users to place their route convention into their contracts module to allow both server and client to use the same convention
-- allow attaching middlewares to http clients (via the configuration action)
+  - allow path to be set for http commands and queries via attribute
-- allow registering all custom interfaces in assembly as HTTP clients with `AddConquerorHttpClientsFromAssembly(Assembly assembly, Func<IServiceProvider, HttpClient> httpClientFactory)`
-- allow path to be set for http commands and queries
+  - allow version to be set for http commands and queries via attribute
+- allow complex objects in GET queries by JSON-serializing them

 - add missing tests
   - complex query objects for GET